rickstc/rickstc/README.md

 I love to learn and believe you're not actively getting better, you're actively getting worse.

 1. Improve proficiency with design patterns
-2. Work more with React
+2. Work more with React + TypeScript
+3. See what all the hype is about GraphQL
-3. Learn Rust
+4. Learn Rust